shanna-f/SmartSave/README.md

 ## 1. Project Context
 This team project ran for **6 weeks** from July 12 - Aug 23, 2005.
 It was hosted by *The Business Analysis Circle*.
-Our team was made up of 7 people in multiple countries.
+Our team was made up of 7 people in multiple countries, and we were all playing business analyst roles.

 ### 🎯 Objective
 Design the business and functional requirements for a mobile/web app that helps young professionals track spending, set budgeting goals, and save money automatically using smart **AI-driven insights**.